myaOlaye/Just-Eat-Tech-Test/README.md

 2. Run `npm install` to install the dependencies
 3. Run `node src/server.js` to start the proxy server
 4. Run `npm run dev` in a new terminal to start the development server and view the solution locally in your browser
-5. Run `npm test` to run the tests and verify they pass
+5. You can run `npm test` to run the tests and verify they pass

 ## Initial Plan for the App
 Below is the rough wireframe and plan for the app and state structure I made before writing any code.